josqu-john/BleyBley-Launcher/README.md

-The finish of this little project is to create a small alternative Ruby Launcher for "Mount and Blade Warband" because the native Linux-Launcher is extremly bugy on Linux.
+The finish of this little project is to create a small alternative Ruby Launcher for "Mount and Blade Warband" because the native Linux-Launcher is extremly bugy on Linux. this branch is equiped with the framework shoes.
 ## *How to install!*
 1. Download the BleyBley Launcher from josqu.de or Github.
 2. unzip the zip.